Academic Policies

 Academic Advisement Procedure and Sequence

-Upon acceptance and registration, each student is assigned a faculty adviser.
-The adviser is to be consulted at each registration period.
-Your adviser is listed on the student tab in my.fordham.edu.
-Advisers are assigned by the dean's office and may change from year to year.
+Upon acceptance and registration, each student is assigned a faculty advisor.
+The advisor is to be consulted at each registration period.
+Your advisor is listed on the student tab in my.fordham.edu.
+Advisors are assigned by the dean's office and may change yearly.

 Each student is required to take a minimum of six credits per semester to be considered full-time and receive any form of grant, discount, or other financial assistance.

-Once a student receives approval to work with a mentor on a thesis or dissertation, that mentor will take on the duties of the faculty adviser.
+Once a student receives approval to work with a mentor on a thesis or dissertation, that mentor will take on the duties of the faculty advisor.

 Please note that program requirements change.
 Students are responsible for the requirements published in the year they were admitted to the program.
 The only official list of requirements for each degree and entry year is maintained in Degree Works within my.fordham.edu.
-Please make sure to review your progress with your adviser each semester within Degree Works.
+Please review your progress with your advisor each semester within Degree Works.

 Standards for Written Assignments

 Ordinarily, all written assignments for course requirements will be typed and double-spaced, with at least 1-inch margins on the top, right, and bottom and a wider 1½-inch margin on the left.
-Students are responsible to proofread their papers ensuring correct spelling and correct grammatical structure.
-If the assignment includes research documentation, one of the recommended manuals of style referred to in this bulletin or any program-specific handbooks are to be followed.
+Students are responsible for proofreading their papers, ensuring correct spelling and correct grammatical structure.
+If the assignment includes research documentation, one of the recommended manuals of style referred to in this bulletin or any program-specific handbooks is to be followed.

 Faculty may require the use of the writing center or an outside editor (paid by the student) to resolve regular or substantial problems with student writing.